elvanja/dealesque/doc/blog_topics.md

-Secrets & Heroku
+# TODO Secrets & Heroku
-  Amazon credentials and secret token, describe how to load from environment or yaml http://biggestfool.tumblr.com/post/24049554541/reminder-secret-token-rb-is-named-so-for-a-reason Hardcoding Class name
+  Amazon credentials and secret token, describe how to load from environment or yaml http://biggestfool.tumblr.com/post/24049554541/reminder-secret-token-rb-is-named-so-for-a-reason

+# TODO Hardcoding Class name
   * Ruby Rogues Parley topic
-  * Hexagonal - I guess it's OK when injecting from outside in (SearchResponse parser) Structure of app, new folders (services, values, ... even lib) and how to autoload them in Rails and specs Vacuum vs ASIN gems for accessing Amazon Product Advertising API - cover search and add to Cart Parsing XML and JSON with the same Roar representer XML parsing Roar limitations
+  * Hexagonal - I guess it's OK when injecting from outside in (SearchResponse parser)

+# TODO Structure of app, new folders (services, values, ... even lib) and how to autoload them in Rails and specs

+# TODO Vacuum vs ASIN gems for accessing Amazon Product Advertising API - cover search and add to Cart

+# TODO Parsing XML and JSON with the same Roar representer

+# TODO XML parsing Roar limitations

-Value object defaults and how this helps out of sync session data (represent from old version of object)
+# TODO Value object defaults and how this helps out of sync session data (represent from old version of object)

-Sany Metz rules, Sonar Uncle Bob Use Case Driven etc.
+# TODO Sany Metz rules, Sonar Uncle Bob Use Case Driven etc.
 1. Your class can be no longer than 100 lines of code.
 2. Your methods can be no longer than 5 lines of code.
 3. You can pass no more than four parameters and you can't just make it one big hash.